-Marc Fogel, an Oakmont teacher and Butler native who was detained at a Russian airport over three years ago, has been released as part of an exchange, according to White House National Security Advisor Mike Waltz.
+Marc Fogel, an Oakmont teacher and Butler native who was detained at a Russian airport over three years ago, is back in the United States after being released as part of an exchange, according to White House National Security Advisor Mike Waltz.

 Fogel was taken into custody at a Russian airport in August of 2021.
 He was sentenced to 14 years in a Russian penal colony for having a small amount of medical marijuana prescribed by a doctor for chronic back issues.